callowayproject/bump-my-version/docs/reference/configuration.md

     type
     : string

-When the version part matches this value it is considered optional when serializing the final version string.
+When the version part matches this value, it is considered optional when serializing the final version string.

 !!! note